miftahDB/miftahdb/README.md

 MiftahDB is designed for high performance:

 1. Synchronous API reduces overhead and improves concurrency
-2. Built on top of better-sqlite3, one of the fastest SQLite libraries for Node.js
-3. Optimized SQLite settings for improved performance
+2. Optimized SQLite settings for improved performance
-4. In-memory database option for maximum speed
+3. In-memory database option for maximum speed

 For best performance, consider the following tips: